paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-016-tuna-conventions.md

   (D) The General Advisory Committee shall be invited to attend all non-executive meetings of the United States delegation and at such meetings shall be given opportunity to examine and to be heard on all proposed programs of investigation, reports, recommendations, and regulations of the Commission.

   (E) The General Advisory Committee shall determine its organization, and prescribe its practices and procedures for carrying out its functions under this chapter, the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1801](./chapter-038-fishery-conservation-and-management.md#section-1801) et seq.), and the Convention.
 The General Advisory Committee shall publish and make available to the public a statement of its organization, practices, and procedures.
 Meetings of the General Advisory Committee, except when in executive session, shall be open to the public, and prior notice of meetings shall be made public in timely fashion.
-The General Advisory Committee shall not be subject to the Federal Advisory Committee Act (5 U.S.C.
-App.).
+The General Advisory Committee shall not be subject to chapter 10 of title 5.

 (2) **Information sharing** — The Secretary and the Secretary of State shall furnish the General Advisory Committee with relevant information concerning fisheries and international fishery agreements.